SSPuliasis/ProtView/README.md

 * When creating a parallel digest, the enzymes need to entered exactly as they are in the RPG output (e.g. 'Asp-N' and not 'aspn', asp-n', 'Asp-n' etc.).
 ProtView will not raise an error if an incorrect enzyme name is given, however the output will be inaccurate and not represent the parallel digest.
-* Parallel digests are automatically saved as <input file name>_parallel_<filtering criteria>.csv.
-If working with more than one parallel digest, the file names must be changed manually after the creation of each parallel combination, to avoid them being overwritten.

 ## Coding Sequence Extraction
 Extracts coding sequence (CDS) information from gff3 files and prepares this information for the